 4. Contact your county zoning office.
 It’s important to make sure your business location conforms with zoning codes.
 You’ll need permits if you’re constructing or remodeling a building or will change its use, such as converting a residence to an office — even if your business will be based from a home office.
 Some municipalities, such as Santa Rosa, Calif., require that you submit zoning clearance before you can get your tax certificate.

 5. Apply for a business tax certificate.
 A tax certificate, also known as a sales tax license or seller’s permit, is a necessity for any business that will collect sales tax in the state and/or municipality where it operates.
-Some, but not all, online businesses are exempt from collecting sales tax in the state where they operate.
+Some, but not all, online businesses (see our online business guide) are exempt from collecting sales tax in the state where they operate.

 6. Determine whether you need a special license from your state.
 Selling alcohol, lottery tickets, fuel and firearms generally requires a special license.
 You might also need an occupational license — occupational licensing requirements vary by state, but common ones are real estate sales, cosmetology, legal and medical services and trades such as electrical, plumbing and heating and air conditioning.
 Contact your state government for information.
 Once you meet the criteria, it’s often possible to complete the forms for licensing and submit your application online.